Brightlingsea railway station: History

 The station building was located on the southern side of Lower Park Road where the town's community centre now sits.

 The station and line was built by the Wivenhoe and Brightlingsea Railway Company.
 This was incorporated by the Wivenhoe and Brightlingsea Railway Act 1861 (24 & 25 Vict. c. cxix) to build a line from Wivenhoe to Brightlingsea which opened on 18 April 1866.
 The company was a separate, but associated, company to the Tendring Hundred Railway which had built the line from Colchester to Wivenhoe.
 The GER soon negotiated to buy both the Tendring Hundred Railway and the Clacton-on-Sea Railway, and they became part of the GER on 1 July 1883.
-The Wivenhoe and Brightlingsea Railway was absorbed by the GER on 9 June 1893.
+The Wivenhoe and Brightlingsea Railway was absorbed by the GER on 9 June 1893 under the Great Eastern Railway (General Powers) Act 1893 (56 & 57 Vict. c. lii).

 The station was host to a camping coach from 1936 to 1939.

 The line was temporarily closed on 1 February 1953 following severe flood damage but was not reopened until 7 December that year.